Hosts, Members and Guests

 Owner (Host) of the Room

 This is a user who created the room.
-He/she can start calls on their own and invite other people to share this room together (members).
+They can start calls independently and invite others to share this room together (members).
 The room owner is the only one who can:

 Member (Host) of the Room

-This is a user with an active eyeson account who was invited by the owner to the room to share it.
-He/she can also start calls on their own without the room owner's participation and invite others to join the room or meetings in the room.
+This user has an active Eyeson account and was invited by the owner to the room to share it.
+They can also start calls independently without the room owner's participation and invite others to join the room or meetings in the room.
 Moreover, like the room owner, they are notified in case someone starts a meeting in this room (if the notifications are activated in the account settings), and they can always access the meeting history, where they can find shareable snapshots and recordings.

 Attention!
 A member can be removed from the room by the owner at any time.